 - Booster, grade A: In the second row, our high-back booster fit well.
-The captain's chairs have stable seat belt buckles, making buckling up independently easier for kids in boosters.
+The Chrysler's captain's chairs have stable seat belt buckles, making buckling up independently easier for kids in boosters.

 - Third-row Latch, grade B: The third row's two sets of Latch anchors are exposed and easy to connect to, but we gave the system a B for top tether placement.
 Although the two tether anchors in the third row are marked with icons, they sit at the base of the seatbacks and are hard to see because they're small and the same color as the plastic backing.
-Thankfully, there aren't any cargo hooks right next to the tether anchors, but some parents might be confused and connect the car seat's tether strap to the cargo hooks that are in the cargo area's lip.
+Thankfully, there aren't any cargo hooks right next to the tether anchors, but some parents might be confused and connect the car seat's tether strap to the Chrysler Pacifica's cargo hooks that are in the cargo area's lip.

 - Infant seat, grade B: This seat fit well and the front passenger had ample legroom, but installation wasn't easy because of the placement of the Latch anchors.

 - Rear-facing convertible, grade B: The seat fit well in the Stow 'n Go seat; there was no need to move the front passenger seat forward to accommodate either car seat.
 We struggled a bit with installation, however.

 - Forward-facing convertible, grade B: The seat fit well in the second row, though we struggled to connect to the Latch anchors.

 - Third-row forward-facing convertible, grade B: In the minivan's third row, the seat installed easily, but the top tether setup isn't ideal.

 - Third-row booster, grade B: The booster fit well in the Chrysler, but the third row has floppy buckles, making it tougher for kids to buckle up independently.